 While there have been attempts in recent years to decriminalize, and possibly legalize, marijuana in Wisconsin, at this time it is still considered a Schedule I controlled substance.
 A drug’s legal “schedule” number is based on the abuse rate, with marijuana considered schedule 1 as a drug with no currently accepted medical use and high rates of potential abuse.
-As it stands, the only marijuana-based medicine legal in Wisconsin is CBD.
+CBD and Delta-8 THC are legal in Wisconsin, provided they are derived from hemp and contain less than 0.3% Delta-9 THC.
+These products are available for purchase under specific regulations.

 While Wisconsin’s marijuana prohibitions are some of the toughest in the country, one individual jurisdiction has slightly more lenient laws in place.
 In Madison, they have taken the step of decriminalizing possession of up to 28 grams.
 Within Madison city limits, you are allowed to use or possess less than that amount as long as you have the permission of the owner, landlord or tenant of the property where you possess it.
 There are some exceptions – possession is banned within 1,000 feet of a school or on a school bus, and smoking marijuana is prohibited in areas where smoking tobacco is banned.